The Top 5 Questions I Get Asked As A Breakup Coach (And My Honest Answers)

 If one fear hits deep after a breakup, it’s the fear of being alone forever.

-It’s too tempting to follow this fear but be inspired by the words I usually get from clients who properly worked through their breakup:
+It’s too tempting to follow this fear, but be inspired by the words I usually get from clients who have properly worked through their breakup:

 "I’d never take this person back again.
-I can now see through all the BS and why things didn’t work out.
+I can now see through all the lies and why things didn’t work out.
 I deserve so much better."

 I invite everyone going through a breakup to reframe the above question to this: What if I find someone much better?
-What if there was somebody else out there that can fulfill your needs and wants in a way you could’ve never imagined?
+What if there was somebody else out there who could fulfill your needs and wants in a way you could’ve never imagined?

 Once you start shifting your belief system, you will find someone better.
 Our brains are built to think of worst-case scenarios but in 99 percent of the cases, the most realistic scenario is not worst-case.